phiryll/lexy/README.md

 Lexy does not does not provide `Codecs` for these types, but a custom `Codec` is easy to create.

-* structs
+* structs, pointers to structs
   The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic codecs.
-  Writing a custom `Codec` is a much simpler and safer alternative.
+  Writing a strongly-typed custom `Codec` is a much simpler and safer alternative, and also prevents silently changing an encoding when the data type it encodes is changed.
 * `uintptr`
   This type has an implementation-specific size.
 * functions